-4. Notwithstanding the provisions of Regulation 12 paragraph 2, the Commission shall not consider an application for approval of a Plan of Work until the application has been published and if necessary, revised in accordance with this Regulation.

-5. The Commission shall prepare a report on the Environmental Plans and non-confidential parts of Test Mining study, if applicable, which shall be published on the Authority’s website, and shall be included as part of the reports and recommendations to the Council pursuant to regulation 15.
+4. The Commission shall prepare a report on the [application,] Environmental Plans and non-confidential parts of Test Mining Report, if applicable, which shall be published on the Authority’s website, and shall be included as part of the reports and recommendations to the Council pursuant to regulation 15.
 The report shall include:

-(a) Details of the Commission’s determination under regulation 13, paragraph 4;
+[(a) details of the Commission’s determination under regulation 13, paragraph 4;]

-(b) Details of the comments and responses submitted under paragraphs 1 and 2 bis;
+(b) details of the comments and responses submitted under paragraphs 1 and 2 bis;

-(b bis) Details of the consultation submissions comments and responses received under regulation 93bis, paragraph 8, the Commission’s comments under regulation paragraph 1bis, the applicant or Contractor’s written response prepared under regulation 93bis, paragraph 9,
+(b bis) details of the consultation submissions comments and responses received under regulation 93ter, paragraph 8, , the Applicant’s written response prepared under regulation 93ter, paragraph 9,

-(c) Any further information provided by the Secretary-General under paragraph 2;
+(c) any further information provided by the Secretary-General under paragraph 2;

-(d) Any amendments or modifications to the Environmental Plans recommended by the Commission under regulation 14 and changes subsequently made to application documents by the applicant; and
+(d) any amendments or modifications to the [application,] Environmental Plans [and all other accompanying documents as] recommended by the Commission under regulation 14 and changes subsequently made to application documents by the Applicant; and

-(e) The relevant rationale for the Commission’s determination, with specific explanation as to any comments or responses that are disregarded.
+(e) the relevant rationale for the Commission’s determination, with specific explanation as to any comments or responses that are disregarded.

-[65.
-In preparing its report under paragraph 5, the Commission [may]/[shall] seek advice from competent independent experts, as necessary.
-The experts shall be selected and appointed taking into account the relevant Guidelines.]

-7. The report of the Commission on the Environmental Plans or revised plans shall be published on the Authority’s website in accordance with regulation 92, and shall be included as part of the reports and recommendations to the Council pursuant to regulation 15.
+5. The report of the Commission on the [application,] Environmental Plans[, and the non-confidential parts of the Test Mining Report] or revised plans shall be published on the Authority’s website in accordance with regulation 92, and shall be included as part of the reports and recommendations to the Council pursuant to regulation 15.